jfox1620/Portfolio/Earthquakes Lakehouse/readme.md

 This project demonstrates a full production-grade lakehouse pipeline using PySpark and Delta Lake in Databricks.
 It ingests real-time earthquake data from the USGS API, lands the raw JSON into a structured Bronze → Silver → Gold architecture, and produces analytical tables suitable for dashboards, reporting, and machine learning.

-The goal is to show mastery of modern data engineering fundamentals, including:
+The goal is to show understanding of modern data engineering fundamentals, including:
++ Architecture & Pipeline Design
-+ Bronze/Silver/Gold medallion architecture
+ + Bronze → Silver → Gold medallion architecture
+ + Modular notebook pipeline design
+ + Metadata tracking framework
-+ Incremental processing
+ + Incremental loads
++ PySpark Data Engineering
+ + DataFrame transformations
+ + JSON parsing & normalization
  + Schema management
++ Delta Lake Capabilities
-+	Merge vs. Overwrite-by-Partition
+ + MERGE INTO and Overwrite-by-Partition Upserts
-+	Incremental metadata tracking
  + Z-ORDER optimization
-+	Time Travel
+ + Time Travel queries
-+	Data quality handling (parsing, normalization, error handling)
++ Data Quality & Reliability
+ + Parsing and error-tolerant ingestion
+ + Normalization of nested/semi-structured data

 ________________________________________